timurrrr/86buttdrop/README.md

 Maybe, I haven't tried.
 The passenger seat doesn't have the height adjustment mechanism, so it would be a pain to install this kit.
 Furthermore, it would compromise the convenience of loading stuff onto the back seat, such as spare tires.

+## Acknowledgments

+I'd like to thank Jerrit Erickson for his enormous help with the early prototypes and sanity checking me along the way.